bondarukoleh/java_playground/info/basics.md

 jar and war
 These files are simply zipped files using the java jar tool.
 These files are created for different purposes.
 Here is the description of these files:
-.jar files: The .jar files contain libraries, resources and accessories files like property files.
+.jar files: The .jar (java archive, pkzip format) files contain libraries, resources and accessories files like property files.
+In the jar file, you can include a simple text file formatted as something called a manifest, that defines which class in that jar holds the main() method that should run.

 .war files: The war file contains the web application that can be deployed on any servlet/jsp container.
 The .war file contains jsp, html, javascript and other files necessary for the development of web applications.